 1. The right to inspect and review the student’s education records within 45 days of the day the school receives a request for access.

-Parents or eligible students should submit a written request to Mrs. Joy Waddell, Assistant Superintendent, identifying the record(s) they wish to inspect.
+Parents or eligible students should submit a written request to Dr. Sara Jones, assistant superintendent, identifying the record(s) they wish to inspect.
 The assistant superintendent will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

 2. The right to request the amendment of the student’s education records that the parent or eligible student believes are inaccurate.